SyneRBI/SIRF-Exercises/DocForParticipants.md

 #### Using an Azure client (if available)

 The web-address should be something like https://sirf1....cloudapp.azure.com:9999/.
-See local instructions of your training sessoin.
+See local instructions of your training session.
 *Do not forget the `https`*.
 You will need to accept the secure exception.
 The Jupyter notebook password is `virtual`.

 If the instructors tell you, you might have to create a terminal via the jupyter notebook and type `update_VM.sh`.